silkroadnomad/libp2p-relay/README.md

   - [ ] if name-op contains an ipfs:// url the CID needs to be gathered from the ipfs node (or the network)
     - [ ] if its available marked available?
     - [ ] or if its not available marked as unavailable
-- [ ] every browser can call LIST-TODAY or LIST-DATE (e.g. LIST-20241014)
+- [x] every browser can call LIST-DATE (e.g. LIST-20241014)
-- [ ] every relay who has the name_ops of today is publishing it (not sure if that is efficient enough)
+- [x] every relay who has the name_ops of today is publishing it (not sure if that is efficient enough)
 - [ ] every browser should also index the blockchain for name_ops (like the relay does) and answer for requests
-- [ ] question is: how much should every browser cash
+- [ ] question is: how much should every browser cache
+- [x] pinner should only pin if cid is inside of nameOp transaction
-- [ ] pinner should only pin if a minimum fee is paid
+- [ ] pinner should only pin if cid is inside of nameOP transaction and a minimum fee per kb is paid to a certain doichain address (tx contains vout)